What Is a Food Allergy?

 Food allergy is a serious and potentially life-threatening medical condition.
 Learn more about what food allergies are and what causes them.

-Food allergy is a serious and potentially life-threatening medical condition affecting 32 million Americans.
+Food allergy is a serious and potentially life-threatening medical condition affecting 33 million Americans.
 One in every 13 children has a food allergy—that’s about 2 in every U.S. classroom.
-And every 3 minutes, a food allergy reaction sends someone to the emergency room.
+And every 10 seconds, a food allergy reaction sends a patient to the emergency room.

 Food allergy is among the diseases considered to be part of the Atopic March.
 Also known as the Allergic March, this term refers to the progression of allergic diseases in a person’s life: eczema, food allergy, allergic rhinitis and asthma.
 Not everyone will follow this progression, or experience every condition.

 What Causes a Food Allergy?